 We could say that I am guilty of this type of procrastination myself…

 - Reading email, youtube, facebook, browsing, reading articles, even if it is on my site.
 If you are doing to avoid doing what would make you grow… stop it!

 - Friends, family, filling your calendar to the brim.
-If you have these get-togethers to avoid growing, to avoid the discomfort of becoming who you want to be, there is no integrity in your relationships, and it is "desire for the self alone" and abusive.
+If you have these get-togethers to avoid growing, to avoid the discomfort of becoming who you want to be, there is no integrity in your relationships, and it is “desire to receive for the self alone” and abusive.
 I am not kidding.

 If, at the end of your life, you see that you stunted your own growth to have yet another lunch, another this and another that with another person… you’ll have regrets, serious regrets.
 Not mentioning the persistent pain in your chest and difficulty breathing: your soul sits right on your chest and is making you miserable because you neglect your soul’s work… Was it worth it?

 - Busy making money… It’s living for the someday one day… that will never come.
 You can’t do today’s work tomorrow… and keeping your nose to the grind stone will never make you grow, will never make you fulfilled, will never make you an expanding human being.

 - Fixing: whatever it is, you are going to fix it, right now, without allowing yourself a moment to see if it is worth it.

 Probably there are many other ways you do something easy to avoid doing the difficult.